Brian Varela Sentenced To Less Than 3 Years In Prison For Raping Teen Dying Of Overdose, Sharing Nude Pictures

 — Caleb Hutton (@snocaleb) November 16, 2018

 Again, instead of calling emergency services, he went off to work at Dairy Queen, where he later told a co-worker that he wasn’t sure if the teen had still been alive while he was having sex with her.
 That co-worker decided to call the police, who obtained a search warrant for Varela’s home.
-They found Noceda’s body is a plastic crate in the house, and Varela admitted he had planned to bury her with onions to cover the smell of decay.
+They found Noceda’s body in a plastic crate in the house, and Varela admitted he had planned to bury her with onions to cover the smell of decay.

 In order to cover his tracks, he had also unlocked her phone with her thumb after she had died, and sent messages that made it appear as though she had run away.

-Varela on Thursday apologized for his thoughtless actions in court, saying only, “I’m sorry for my foolish actions.
-Whatever I get is what I deserve.”
+“I’m sorry for my foolish actions.
+Whatever I get is what I deserve,” he said.

 Judge Krese said she was “surprised, even outraged,” by the light sentence she was forced to hand down, suggesting that “state lawmakers may not have realized the impact of their decision when they set prison sentences for the charges.”